sheltermanager/asm3/doc/manual/options.rst

 .. warning:: Once anonymized, personal data is gone forever and cannot be recovered.

+* Never anonymize people who adopted an animal: If this option is set, people with the adopter flag are included in the list of people who will never be anonymized.

 * Remove HTML and PDF document media after this many years: If this option is on, the system will automatically delete HTML and PDF document media this many years after its creation.

 .. warning:: Once deleted, documents are gone forever and cannot be recovered.

-* Never anonymize people who adopted an animal: If this option is set, people with the adopter flag are included in the list of people who won't be anonymized.
+* Remove animal media this many years after the animal dies or leaves the shelter:
+  If this option is on, the system will automatically animal media a set number years after the animal dies or leaves the shelter.

+.. warning:: Once deleted, media is gone forever and cannot be recovered.

 * Show GDPR Contact Opt-In field on person screens: If this option is on, the system will show a contact opt-in field on person records.
 You can use it to